Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work is usually fine within a week.
 Light walking is encouraged from day one.
+Because septoplasty is done under general anaesthesia, do not drive for at least 24 to 48 hours afterwards, and only once you are off strong painkillers and can comfortably turn your head and perform an emergency stop; confirm the timing with your surgeon.
 Gym workouts and cardio should wait until two to three weeks, and contact sports or anything with a risk of a knock to the nose should be avoided for at least four weeks.

 When Will You See Final Results?